jseow5177/A-Mini-Microservices-App/README.md

 <br />

 ### Async Communication with Events
-All services will communicate through an event bus.
-The services will communicate by emitting events.
+All services will communicate through an event bus by emitting and receiving events.

 ![async](./assets/async_1.png)

-For example, for Service D to function, it will need user information from Service A. First, it emits an event to event bus requesting for user information.
+For example, for Service D to function, it will need user information from Service A. First, it emits an event to the event bus requesting for user information.
 The event can have a type and a payload.

 The event bus will know how to route and handle events accordingly.
 In this case, the event bus will pass the event of type UserQuery to Service A.